lukebennett/require-many/README.md

 `paths` can either be a path to a directory or file, or an array of paths.

 `options` can contain any of the following:
- - `asArray` - returns modules as an array rather than within an object
+ - `asArray` - boolean indicating whether to return modules as an array rather than within an object
  - `predicate` - a function that will be called for each file or directory to allow unwanted modules to be filtered out
  - `recurse` - boolean indicating whether to recurse down through any sub-directories
+ - `lazyLoad` - boolean indicating whether to wrap module require in a function for delayed execution

 `iterator` will be called for each required module.